zeon-studio-portal/barry-portfolio-nextjs/content/sections/watch-highlights.md

 ---
 enable: true
 title: Watch the highlights
-subtitle: See Barry in action as his presence lights up lives
+subtitle: See Barry in action for a burst of positive energy
 thumbnail: /images/highlight-thumbnail.png
 youtubeVideoId: UIQc7abikzE
+draft: false
 ---